Student Disability Services

 - Encouraging and promoting self-sufficiency and individual personal growth in the overall educational experience as it relates to programs, policies, procedures, services, activities, facilities, and resources;

 - Serving as a liaison and advocate for individuals with disabilities between the faculty and students in resolving disputes and/or issues.
-Procedures have been established for resolution of student concerns involving academic and instructional accommodations.
-Students filing a complaint or grievance should go to the college ADA Coordinator to obtain procedures;
+Procedures have been established for the resolution of student concerns involving academic and instructional accommodations.
+Students filing a complaint or grievance can reference information found in the Grievance Procedure;

 - Referring students to Security to obtain special handicapped parking permits;

 - Providing continual disability awareness training for faculty and/or students; and